Click the scales for TimsLaw.com homeTimsLaw.com

 • Ongoing during 2002: Writing new articles periodically, ongoing tweaking of articles and code.

-from 2002 up to March 2006
+from 2002 up to date

 • Periodic major coding changes.
 See How I learned website building for more details on the development problems I faced.